 Disable Fast Startup

-With Windows 10 Microsoft added a Fast startup feature (Hybrid Shutdown) To Reduce the startup Time but This Feature has some disadvantages that cause Different problems on the windows computer.
-The Number of users who disable fast startup features helps to fix Windows 10 startup problems include Black Screen with cursor Stuck, Blue Screen of Death, etc.
+With Windows 10 Microsoft added a Fast startup feature (Hybrid Shutdown) To Reduce the startup Time but This Feature has some disadvantages that cause Different problems on the Windows computer.
+The Number of users who disable fast startup features helps to fix Windows 10 startup problems include Black Screen with a cursor Stuck, Blue Screen of Death, etc.

 To disable fast startup on Windows 10:

 - Search for and select Power Options.